- Online Learning

 Expand your perspective with Malone’s Center for Intercultural Studies

-Study Away
+Semester Study Away Programs

-For those interested in studying away, there are a numerous scholarships awarded each year by a variety of organizations.
+For those interested in studying away, there are numerous scholarships awarded each year by a variety of organizations.
 Depending on factors such as where you are going, what you are studying, your personal history, etc., you may be eligible to apply for scholarships to help cover the costs of your study away program.
 Listed below are a few of the many scholarships offered by organizations that want to help send students around the world:

 - Boren Awards